DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 }
 ```

-Read and write access to the texture must be synchronized via fence.
+Read and write access to the texture must be synchronized via the fence.

 ```cpp
 // Transfer context waits for previous graphics pass m_TransferCtx->DeviceWaitForFence(m_GraphicsCtxFence, m_GraphicsCtxFenceValue);